setrar/dsp/university/PhD/funding/README.md

+## Is Academia the only way to fund an open source project?

 No, **academia** is not the only way to fund an open-source project.
 In fact, there are several other pathways to secure funding for open-source initiatives, depending on the project's scope, community support, and potential for commercial applications.
 Below are some of the most common alternatives to academic funding:

 ### **1. Crowdfunding**